ISSResearch/Data-Collection-Tool/docs/projects.md

 ## 📤 Creating a Project

-Only admin/superusers can create new projects via the UI or API.
+Only [admin/superusers](#roles-access) can create new projects via the UI or API.

-To create via UI:
+To create a project:
 1. Log in as an admin
 2. Go to **Projects** section (/projects)
 3. Click **create project**